danabr/jsI18n/README.md

 with the key "cat".
 If no applicable translation exists, the original element content will be preserved.

+###Attribute translation

+You can also translate the contents of multiple attributes by specifiying `attribute=key` pairs in the *data-trans* attribute:

+    <textarea alt="", data-trans="alt=altkey;html=contentkey">Default</textarea>

+Note the special `html` key.
+It is used to specify the key for the content of the tag when this notation is used.

 ##Translating with JS

     js1I8n.t("cat") == jsI18n.translate("cat") //Use the one you like (t is faster, though).